arangodb/docs/oasis/access-control.md

    - **Excluded topics** - select topics that will not be included in the log.
 Please note, that some are excluded by default (for example, `audit-document`).

-    {% hint 'info' %}
+    {% hint 'warning' %}
-    Enabling the audit log for all events may have a negative impact on performance.
+    Enabling the audit log for all events will have a negative impact on performance.
     {% endhint %}

    - **Confirmation** - confirm that logging auditing events increases the price of your deployments.